 The new rules introduced by the Australian Government now deny non-residents of Australia access to the CGT main residence exemption.
 In respect of a property acquired before May 2017, non-residents will only have until 30 June 2020 to dispose of a property and access the main residence exemption.
 A disposal of a main residence after 30 June 2020 as a non-resident will mean that the main residence CGT exemption will not be available.
 Further details can be found on the ATO website here: https://www.ato.gov.au/general/capital-gains-tax/international-issues/foreign-residents-and-main-residence-exemption/

-The following example is taken from the Explanatory Memorandum issued by the Australian treasury illustrating a denial of the CGT main residence exemption:
+This example comes from the Explanatory Memorandum issued by the Australian Treasury, illustrating how the CGT main residence exemption is denied.

 Vicki acquired a dwelling in Australia on 10 September 2010, moving into it and establishing it as her main residence as soon as it was first practicable to do so.